pashaydev/terminal.shop.mcp/README.md

 - API tokens are stored in environment variables to prevent exposure
 - User data is handled according to Terminal.shop's security practices

-## Error Handling

-All API interactions include proper error handling to provide clear feedback when operations fail.
-Errors are logged to stderr for debugging purposes while maintaining the MCP protocol communication through stdout.

-## Contributing

-Contributions to improve the MCP server are welcome.
-Please ensure that any changes maintain compatibility with the Terminal.shop API specification.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- Terminal.shop for providing the e-commerce platform and API
-- The Model Context Protocol for enabling AI assistants to interact with external services